 Queen's Golden Jubilee Medal

-The award program is operated in partnership between Alberta Culture and Tourism and Enterprise and Advanced Education.
+The award program is operated in partnership between Alberta Culture and Tourism and Advanced Education.

 To find out more on the Queen's Golden Jubilee award visit the award page.

 - Rahul Arora from Calgary

 - Amie Gartner from Daysland

 - Hina Khan from Edmonton

 - Alison Lee from Coaldale